 There are practical matters at stake.
 Foster endows capitalism with magical powers to withstand its socio-ecological antagonisms.
-No, Professor Foster, capitalism will not survive "until the last tree is cut."59 He tells us that climate change is an existential threat to all humanity - but not to capitalism?
+No, Professor Foster, capitalism will not survive "until the last tree is cut" (Moore 2017d).
+He tells us that climate change is an existential threat to all humanity-but not to capitalism?
 Doesn't capitalism need a steady and rising supply of "trees" (and everything else), lest costs rise and profits fall?
 Foster and his fellow travelers have ignored what Marx would surely say about capitalism's limits in the twenty-first century: the limit to capital is capital itself.
-Curiously, their arguments, prizing the gravity of the social metabolism as "metabolic rift" (a term Marx never uttered), denies the gravity of that social metabolism in limiting capital's expanded reproduction.
-It is not I - but they - who minimize the epochal significance of the climate crisis as a class-historical conjuncture in the web of life.
+Curiously, their arguments, prizing the gravity of the social metabolism as "metabolic rift" (a term Marx never uttered), deny the gravity of that social metabolism in limiting capital's expanded reproduction.
+It is not I-but they-who minimize the epochal significance of the climate crisis and other metabolic contradictions as class-historical conjunctures.
 If capitalism can survive independently of whatever happens to the biosphere, just what, pray tell, is the point of "ecological" Marxism?

 There is a concrete world history of these climate-class conjunctures.
-The Myceneans, Romans, Europe's feudal aristocrats - all saw their civilizations unravel in the face of climate-class crises.
-The scale, scope and intensity of twenty-first centruy climate crisis dwarfs anything seen in the Holocene.
-Different, to be sure, but also similar: the lessons are there for taking.
-Great climate-class crises have often been followed by golden ages for the direct producers.
+The Myceneans, Romans, Europe's feudal aristocrats-all saw their civilizations unravel in the face of climate-class crises.
+The scale, scope, and intensity of twenty-first-century climate crisis dwarfs anything seen in the Holocene.
+Different, to be sure, but also similar: the lessons are there for the taking.
+Golden ages have often followed great climate-class crises for the direct producers.
 To repeat: climate is not everything.
 But no element of class society can be explained without it.
-Climate is a causal moment within capitalism's class-metabolic arrangements.60
+Climate is but one hugely significant-causal moment within capitalism's class-metabolic arrangements (Brooke 2014; Patel and Moore 2017).

-As a heuristic, the distinction between natural and human forcing can be important.
+As a heuristic, the distinction between natural and human-forcing can be important.
 As a heuristic.
-But five centuries of bourgeois naturalism, driven into the minds of every schoolboy and schoolgirl, dies a slow death.
-We are tasked with separating baby from bathwater.
+But five centuries of bourgeois naturalism, driven into the minds of every schoolboy and schoolgirl, dies a slow death and remains a corrupting influence.
+We are tasked with separating the baby from the bathwater.
 One can distinguish species-level processes appropriate to that high level of abstraction.
 However, Marxists do not explain the class struggle by invoking species-level or natural processes: "abstract nature."
-We do not explain specific movements of capitalism's antagonisms by referring to "production in general."
-We do not explain history through "man in general," nature in general, and other "chaotic conceptions."61 Marx's prime example is population, of course tightly joined to his critique of natural law fetishism Of these chaotic concepts, as practical bourgeois consciousness and thence as ruling abstractions, Man, Nature, and Civilization emerged first.
-Marxists, in contrast, use historically-specific concepts to address historically-specific events, processes, and patterns.
+We do not explain capitalism's specific antagonisms by referring to "production in general."
+We do not explain history through "Man in general," nature in general, and other "chaotic conceptions" (Marx and Engels 2002, 250; Marx 1973, 100).
+Marx's prime example is population, of course tightly joined to his critique of natural law fetishism and his history of politically-determined labor supply.
+Of these chaotic concepts, as practical bourgeois consciousness and thence as ruling abstractions, Man, Nature, and Civilization emerged first.
+Marxists, in contrast to bourgeois thought, use historically sensitive concepts to address historically specific events, processes, and patterns.

 Early in Capital, Marx recognizes that all modes of production and modes of life organize through the labor process.
-This is a labor-centered metabolism "independent of all forms of society."62 The transhistorical abstraction enables the specification of progressively more determinate conceptions, tracing the
+This is a labor-centered metabolism "independent of all forms of society" (Marx 1976, 133).
+The transhistorical abstraction enables the specification of progressively more determinate conceptions, tracing the character of surplus labor in successive class societies (ibid, 340-352).
+So, too, for the history of class-metabolic antagonisms, where Marx's procedures of abstraction allow one to grasp labor as a "specifically harnessed natural force."
+Under capitalism, those specific natural forces are transformed into the ecocidal alchemy of surplus value and the disciplines of socially necessary labor time.